Agent skill for mesh-coordinator - invoke with $agent-mesh-coordinator

 14%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill reads like a distributed systems textbook chapter rather than an actionable skill for Claude.
-It is extremely verbose, explaining well-known concepts (pBFT, Raft, gossip protocols, DHTs) that Claude already understands, while failing to provide a clear, sequenced workflow for actually coordinating mesh network tasks.
-The few actionable MCP commands are buried among hundreds of lines of illustrative pseudocode and conceptual descriptions.
+This skill reads like a distributed systems textbook chapter rather than an actionable agent instruction set.
+It spends most of its token budget explaining well-known concepts (pBFT, Raft, gossip protocols, DHTs, work stealing) that Claude already understands, while failing to provide a clear workflow for what the mesh coordinator should actually do when invoked.
+The MCP tool commands are the only genuinely useful, project-specific content.

 Suggestions